karankapoor7/Customer_Segmentation_Project/README.md

 # Customer_Segmentation_Project
-# Customer Segmentation and Transaction Insights  This project analyzes customer transaction behavior using clustering techniques and provides insights for optimizing payment methods and marketing strategies.
+This project analyzes customer transaction behavior using clustering techniques and provides insights for optimizing payment methods and marketing strategies.